wombleton/gitlaw-nz/acts/I/Inspector-General of Intelligence and Security Act 1996.md

     *   (b) contain a brief description of the outcome of each inquiry; and

+    *   (ba) certify the extent to which each intelligence and security agency's compliance systems are sound; and

     *   (c) contain such other information as the Inspector-General believes it is necessary, in order to fulfil the object of this Act, to make available to the Ministers specified in subsection (1).

-    (3) The Prime Minister shall, as soon as practicable after receiving a report under subsection (1), lay a copy of that report before the House of Representatives, together with a statement as to whether any matter has, under subsection (4), been excluded from that copy.
+    (3) The Prime Minister shall, as soon as practicable after receiving a report under subsection (1), present a copy of the report to the House of Representatives, together with a statement as to whether any matter has, under subsection (4), been excluded from that copy.

     (4) If it appears to the Prime Minister, after consultation with the Inspector-General, that the publication of any matter in an annual report would be likely---